misbach/fs-auth/README.md

 Click [here](https://misbach.github.io/fs-auth/index.html) to see a running example.

+Click [here](https://misbach.github.io/fs-auth/index_raw.html) to see an example that does not use the fs-js-lite SDK and has no dependancies.

 ## To use
 Replace the "appKey" with your own appKey.
 To get an app key go [partners.familysearch.org](https://partners.familysearch.org/)